 At each index rebalance, the index provider applies the ESG selection criteria to exclude issuers that do not meet such ESG criteria.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?